NYPL-Simplified/Open-eBooks-Android/README.md

 The latest version of IntelliJ IDEA is strongly recommended.
 Versions older than 2017.2.5 have not been tested.

+## Maven Prerequisites

+Maven version 3.5.0 or newer is required.
+The latest version can be obtained directly from [the Apache Maven Project's download page](https://maven.apache.org/download.cgi).
+You can also install Maven from MacPorts (via the `maven3` package) or Nixpkgs (via the `apache-maven` package).
+The Homebrew package is poorly maintained as of this writing and is not recommended.

 ## Nexus Setup

 **NOTE:** This section contains signing-related secrets that _must not_ be shared outside of NYPL.